chetansinghsajwan/notes/postgres/roles.md

 In order to bootstrap the database system, a freshly initialized system always contains one predefined login-capable role.
 This role is always a “superuser”, and it will have the same name as the operating system user that initialized the database cluster with `initdb` unless a different name is specified.
 This role is often named `postgres`.
 In order to create more roles you first have to connect as this initial role.

-Each role has a set of attributes which defines the function of the role (user or grou[]) See [this](https://www.postgresql.org/docs/current/role-attributes.html) link for role attributes.
+Each role has a set of attributes which defines the function of the role (user or group) and its privileges.
+See [this](https://www.postgresql.org/docs/current/role-attributes.html) link for role attributes.

 ## References